 Matthew Hedges, 31, a doctoral student at Durham University, was arrested at Dubai’s airport on May 5, The UK Times reported.
 He has reportedly been held in solitary confinement since May and has been allowed only one phone call to his mom, a visit from his wife Daniela Tejada and two visits from British Foreign Office officials.

-Hedges traveled to the UAE for a research trip to “interview sources about the country’s security policies,” The Times reported.
+Hedges traveled to the UAE for a research trip to “interview sources about the country’s security policies,” the BBC reported.

 On Wednesday, a court in Abu Dhabi heard Hedges’ case but it was adjourned until Oct.
 24. The student’s colleagues told The Times it was possible Hedges was suspected of spying for Qatar.

 “We all know that is not true,” Tejeda told the Times.

 Tejada said in a statement that her husband was in the country “exclusively for academic research purposes,” the BBC reported.